Bhupesh-V/30-seconds-of-cpp/algorithm/partial_sum.md

 The function takes the following parameters:
 1) _InputIterator first:

-    This is an iterator pointing to the first element of the range (input_first in the exmplre)
+    This is an iterator pointing to the first element of the range (input_first in the example)
 2) _InputIterator last:

     This is an iterator pointing to the last element of the range (input_last)